Single mom grant programs in Anchorage

 Legal Assistance

-• Family Law Self Help Center
+Family Law Self Help Center

 The facility, which provides legal assistance such as Abuse and Health Care, does not provide legal counsel or defend you in court in legal cases.
-But rather, without physical conflict, the employees of this center only provide legal support on the phone for these programs.
+Rather, without physical conflict, the employees of this center only provide legal support on the phone for these programs.
 Contact their phone number at (907)264-0851 for more information.

 Child Assistance